It’s impossible to completely flood-proof a property but there are lots of things you can do to reduce flood damage.

 Main drainage systems: Report any flooding problems with main drainage systems to the water company or housing association that operates them.
 For further advice you can also contact Ofwat, the economic regulator of the water and sewerage industry.
 If you have a continuing problem with sewage flooding which the authorities are unable to solve, you can try fitting non-return valves.
 Get guidance on these from the Construction Industry Research Information Association (CIRIA).

 Septic tanks: These frequently have problems when groundwater levels rise.
-You may need to hire portable facilities.
+You may need to hire portable facilities, or arrange to have your tank emptied and the contents tankered away by an appropriate contractor.
 Adding a pump to the outlet side of the tank may help keep your system working and pump the sewage to high ground above the groundwater table.
-You must contact the Environment Agency if you want to do this as you will need a consent to discharge.
+You must contact the Environment Agency if you want to do this as you may need a permit to discharge, which will be dependent upon local circumstances.
+You should take steps which are reasonable and practical in the circumstances to minimise pollution and advise us as soon as practical.
 The design of pumped sewerage systems is complex and you should always seek specialist advice.

 Cesspits: If these are well built, they should not be a problem.
 Rising groundwater will test the integrity of the structure and small leaks may occur which will quickly fill the tank.
 Be aware that if you call a tanker to empty a septic tank or cesspit when the toilet will not flush, but the tank has not been installed with a sufficient concrete surround, there is a risk it could float the tank or it will quickly fill with groundwater.